Louis-Aime/Milesian-calendar/README.md

  - calendarclock.js: handling a year clock.

 ## Demo pages
+Each demonstration page is made of an HTML page that uses the modules.
  - Milesian clock: reading today's date in Milesian and other calendars all around the world, converting to other calendars and languages.
+ - Date converter: convert any date into any language and calendar managed by Unicode.
- - Light Milesian clock: a tiny version
+ - Light Milesian clock: a tiny version of the Milesian clock, without command.
- - load-modules-and-write: test pages for extension of JS tools.
+ - Yearly figures: John Conway's doomsday, Gregorian epact, Seasons, Easter.
+ - Simple Milesian date display: today's date in Milesian in your language.